LuizFellype/react-tech-assessment/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+Tests are using the the `.env` file to get the fake api flag for tests using API services.

 ### `npm run build`